SiviHackTeam14/tender-frontend/README.md

 ## Current limitations

-- **Only the extraction step is live.** `ExtractionService` (upload, poll, fetch data/audit) is the only flow actually calling the backend.
-  `AnalysisService`, `ProfileService`, `TenderService` and the triage-board components (`ProfileSelectComponent`, `TriageBoardComponent`, `TenderCardComponent`, `TenderDetailDrawerComponent`, etc.) exist but run against static mock JSON, not the live Gemini reasoning/hard-filter pipeline described in the product vision above.
 - **No company profile input yet** in the live flow — extraction results are shown per uploaded document, not matched against a company's capabilities.
 - **No retry-safe re-upload.** After an uncertain network failure during